Frequently Asked Questions

 - Go to www.ssbmn.com

-- Complete the First Time User Information form and submit
+- Complete the enrollment information form and click on Enroll

-- Create Access ID and Password then click Submit.
+- Create a Username and Password then click Continue.

 - Choose to accept, ask me later or decline mobile banking enrollment.